nimdanor/django-enumfields/README.rst

 also encludes its own version of Enum with a few extra bells and whistles.
 Namely, the smart definition of labels which are used, for example, in admin dropdowns.
 By default, it will create labels by title-casing your constant names.
-You can provide custom labels with a nested "Labels" class.
+You can provide custom labels with a nested "Label" class.

 .. code-block:: python